Classic Macaroni Salad Recipe

 Instructions

-- Cook the elbow macaroni according to the package instructions in salted water.
-Drain and rinse the pasta under cold water and set it aside.
+- Cook the elbow macaroni in salted water according to the package instructions until it is aldente – it should be tender but firm to the bite.
+Drain and rinse the pasta under cold water to stop the cooking process and set it aside.

 - In a separate bowl, combine all the dressing ingredients together and whisk until smooth and creamy.

 - Place the macaroni into a large bowl.
-Add the diced bell peppers, red onion, celery, and eggs.
+Add the diced bell peppers, red onion, celery, eggs, and any other desired mix-ins*.

 - Pour in the dressing and stir to combine.
 Garnish with parsley if desired and serve right away or cover and refrigerate until ready to serve.